texta-tk/texta-tk.github.io/source/projects.rst

 Integrating Projects with UAA
 *****************************
 When using additional UAA functionality, authors of Projects can tie down "scopes" to a Project.
 Any user that matches scopes in UAA will have access rights to the Project.
 However, the degree of the access depends on which additional scopes the user has.
-Users that come with a "texta.admin" scope are given full superuser rights as described above whereas users with the "texta.project_admin" scope have Project Administrator priviledges to EVERY Project they have been given access to.
+Users that come with a "texta.admin" scope are given full superuser rights as described above whereas users with the "texta.project_admin" scope have Project Administrator privileges to EVERY Project they have been given access to.

+When creating or editing the project, normal user can only apply a scope they already possesses to the project whereas superuser can add any scope they wish.

 For example: